 - A complementary program to existing resources and programs currently underway.

 Funding & Support

-Coalitions and Collaboratives, Inc. (COCO), with support from private and the Federal funding, will be releasing several financial awards to organizations across the west to increase wildfire risk mitigation activities.
+Coalitions and Collaboratives, Inc. (COCO), with support from private and the Federal funding, has been and will continue to release several financial awards to organizations across the west to increase wildfire risk mitigation activities.
 Awards are intended to help accelerate Fire Adapted Community concepts, increase resiliency, and protect firefighters and communities.
 Funding will be provided to a wide array of organizations.

 COCO provides direct support to place-based wildfire mitigation organization through pass-through grant funding, on-site engagement, mentoring and training on proven best mitigation practices.

 COCO provides ongoing mentoring and support to funded groups focused on accomplishing wildfire risk-reduction actions, in order to ensure programmatic sustainability at a local level.

 COCO provides direct financial, technical expertise, and subject matter expert resources to help high risk communities within the continental U.S.A. achieve their wildfire adaptation goals.
 Grant funding will be limited to a maximum award of $50,000.00.